 Standard Operating Procedures

 Standard Operating Procedures (SOPs) underpin the quality clinical research conducted by both PaCCSC and CST.
 A suite of SOPs has been developed to provide process and rigour to the conduct of the entire research program.
 The SOPs are reviewed every two years and new SOPs are developed as required.
-You can access the SOPs via our Standard Operating Procedures page.
+Go to the Standard Operating Procedures page.

 The Coordinating Principal Investigator Manual is for clinicians and researchers who have an idea for a new palliative care or cancer symptom clinical study and who wish to progress this idea into a clinical trial.